aknight2015/Creative-Writting/D&D/Cursed Legacy.md

   Some games give players a false sense of control.
 When you play craps, you get to roll the dice.
 Likewise, when you play video poker, you get to choose which cards to keep.

   These more interactive games may cause some people to think they have a better chance of winning because they have more control.
 As a result, they might play longer, thinking they’ll eventually win back everything they lost.
 The truth is, no matter how much control you think you have over a game’s results, the house ensures it ultimately wins.

+---

+### Cloak of Many Fashions

+**Possible BBEG:**

+1. Shape Shifted Dragon

+2. Vampire

+3. Human turned Ghast because of the cloak.

+Can a dragon be a vampire?
+One of the big themes is canibalism or simply consumption of raw flesh from bodies as part of the ritual for using the powers of the cloak.
+Perhaps a human that, because of the cloak, has become a strange non-typical vampire, or even a Ghast.

+Human noble -> Cloak -> Personal Cult -> Banished to the Abyss -> Becomes Ghast with the cult becoming Ghouls.

+(If utilized later in the campaign, the BBEG could be a Tainted Priest from the Libris Moritis 5th Edition Homebrew.)